Boat Insurance FAQs

 I want to charter out my boat, can you cover me?

-We are usually able to extend our sailing yacht insurance and boat insurance policies to cover the vessel whilst being used for Skipper Charter.
-If you require Bareboat Charter cover, please contact the office to discuss your requirements.
+We are often able to extend your cover to include the vessel being used for Charter, depending on your vessel and insurer preferences.
+If you require charter cover, please contact the office to discuss your requirements.

 How do I make a claim?

-Should an incident occur which may result in a claim under your policy, all the information on how to make a claim can be found in your Topsail Certificate Schedule or Policy documentation.
-If in doubt please contact the office and we will provide you with a claim form and the necessary support to assist you in making a claim under your policy.
+Should an incident occur that may result in a claim under your policy, all the information on how to make a claim can be found in your Certificate Schedule or Policy documentation.
+If in doubt, please contact the office and we will provide you with a claim form and the necessary support to assist you in making a claim under your policy.
+It is important to notify us of a potential claim as soon as possible.

 What does ‘See Policy’ mean next to the tender(s), outboard motor(s) and personal belongings on my quotation?